 - 1. Administrative Resolution.
-A voluntary resolution process where a decision-maker makes a finding on each of the alleged policy violations in a Complaint and a finding on sanctions and remedies without a hearing. - 2.
-Chair of the Hearing Panel ("Panel Chair").
+A voluntary resolution process where a decision-maker makes a finding on each of the alleged policy violations in a Complaint and a finding on sanctions and remedies without a hearing. - Chair of the Hearing Panel ("Panel Chair").
 A Chair of the Hearing Panel for a specific Complaint is designated by the Hearing Panelist Pool Chair.
 The Pool Chair may serve as the Chair of the Hearing Panel for a specific Complaint. - 3.
 Complainant.
 "Complainant" refers to the person alleged to have been subjected to discrimination or harassment in violation of the University's Anti-Discrimination Policies.
 The University may serve as the Complainant when the person alleged to have been subjected to discrimination or harassment in violation of the University's Anti-Discrimination Policies chooses not to act as the Complainant in the resolution process or requests that the complaint not be pursued.
 If the University decides to pursue a report of discrimination by a visitor, third party or applicant through the applicable equity resolution process, the University will act as the Complainant.
-Former University Faculty or Staff members may act as the Complainant in the termination of employment was discriminatory.
+Former University Faculty or Staff members may act as the Complainant in the applicable equity resolution process only when their employment is terminated and they allege that the termination of employment was discriminatory.
 For any other allegations of discrimination by former University